Choosing a Temperature for Rising Bread

 - A universal temperature that works well for a wide variety of breads is 27 ºC.
 If you love simplicity, just set the Proofer to 21 ºC and know that it will work well for most breads.

 - Sourdough works in a range of 21-30 ºC.
-Warmer temps 30 ºC will help promote acidity in sourdough while cooler temps 21-24 ºC will favor the yeast and help create milder flavors.
+Warmer temps 30 ºC will help promote acidity in sourdough while cooler temps 21-24 ºC will favour the yeast and help create milder flavours.

 - Commercial yeast is vigorous and thrives at a wide range of temperatures.
-For a good balance between flavor development and yeast activity in lean doughs, consider a temperature of 24-26 ºC.
+For a good balance between flavour development and yeast activity in lean doughs, consider a temperature of 24-26 ºC.

 - Sweet doughs and croissants often contain butter and do well at temps that are warm, but below the melting point of butter.
 We recommend 27 ºC for these doughs, or 29 ºC if they are cold from the refrigerator.

 - Rye breads have weaker gluten and higher enzyme activity than wheat breads.
 A Proofer setting of 27-30 ºC will shorten fermentation time and help keep the enzymes from degrading the dough too quickly.

 - Cold dough often needs an extra hour (or more) per pound/500g added to its rising time.
 Frozen dough should be thawed in the refrigerator before proofing.